Tipped Employees Under the FLSA

 Tip Pooling

-Tipped Employees with Dual Jobs
+Tipped Employees With Dual Jobs

-Tipped employees sometimes work non-tipped duties for part of their time, often within the same shift.
-For example, waiters may also spend some of their time making coffee, folding napkins, and cleaning tables.
-The FLSA allows employers to use the tip credit for time spent doing such tasks, even though they do not directly generate tips.
+Tipped employees sometimes perform non-tipped duties for part of their time, often within the same shift.
+For example, servers may also spend some time making coffee, folding napkins, and cleaning tables.
+Tip credits only apply to hours of work that produce tips or directly support tip-producing work as long as the worker doesn't do the directly supporting work for a substantial amount of time.

-In such cases, the employee is considered to be working a tipped occupation.
-But employers may not use the tip credit when the tipped employee spends more than 20% of their time doing related duties that do not generate tips.
+But, employers may not use the tip credit when the tipped employee spends more than 20% of their time performing duties that do not generate tips.

 Service Charges vs. Tips